NikolaVetnic/RougeC/README.md

 ![RougeC](https://raw.githubusercontent.com/NikolaVetnic/RougeC/master/gif/line-of-sight.gif)

 Recreation of classic Rouge game in C. C practice project.
+The map generation algorithm used is based on Conway's Game of Life automaton.
+Field of view implementation relies on ray casting procedure using Bresenham's line algorithm to detect visible ground tiles.

+Movement with WASD.

 ## Tips